Bottom Line Up Front

 Ice in Perforated Distribution Lines

 Drain field lines are designed to slowly release treated wastewater into the soil.
 When frost reaches these lines, effluent cannot disperse.
+Common signs include standing water or sewage odors in the yard, wet or spongy ground over the drain field, and backups inside the home even with an empty tank.

 Frozen Septic Tank Components